Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-with $\epsilon, b \in [0, 1]$ and no gradient in $y$-direction.
-Note that either one of them alone would be sufficient to obtain a diode, but the effect is stronger and resembles our experiment much closer, if both are included.
-For consistency, also the linear contribution~$\ell_{\mathrm{lin}}$ could be considered a function of~$z$, which most likely could enhance the diode effect even further; however, we have not implemented it here for the sake of simplicity, since it is not required to reproduce the experimental data.
-Due to the $z$-inhomogeneity of the junction, the phase~$\delta_0$ in the center of the junction is not necessarily zero when $I = 0$ in the presence of an in-plane field.
-Since we are in principle free to choose any~$\delta_{\mathrm c} \coloneq \delta(z_0)$ to describe the CPR (rather than~$\delta_0$, i.e.~$z_0 = 0$) and the SQUID loop current should be zero when no external flux is applied, we choose $z_0$ to be the position where the phase vanishes when no net current flows through the junction, such that for $\delta_{\mathrm c} = 0$ we have $I = 0$ as well as $\Phi = \Phi_{\mathrm b} = 0$, cf.~Eq.~\eqref{eq:flux-relation} and Methods Sec.~\ref{sec:meth-cpr-implementation}.
+with $\epsilon, b \in [0, 1]$.
+Either one of the two gradients would be sufficient to obtain a diode, cf.~Supplemental Note~\ref{sec:suppl-cpr-parameters}~\cite{suppl-note}, but the effect is stronger and resembles our experiment more closely if both are included.
+For completeness, also the linear contribution~$\ell_{\mathrm{lin}}$ could be considered a function of~$z$, which would likely enhance the diode effect even further, since for $\ell_\mathrm{lin} = 0$ none of the other factors could produce a diodic CPR in the first place; however, we have not implemented it here, since it is not required to reproduce the experimental data.